What to Expect When Buying a Manufactured Home in a Land-Lease Community

 Market demand

-Well-maintained homes in sought-after communities can hold value well and attract strong buyer interest when it’s time to sell.
+Well-maintained homes in sought-after communities can increase value well and attract strong buyer interest when it’s time to sell.

 Benefits of Buying in a Land-Lease Community